+Additionally, we sought to examine whether impactful passengers might be associated with tumor initiation and progression.
+Therefore, we correlated patient impactful somatic mutation burden with patient survival.
+We performed survival analysis to see if somatic impact burden –the ranked sum of the impact scores of coding and noncoding variants – predicted patient survival within individual cancer subtypes.
+These correlations varied substantially in different cancer types.
+For instance, we observed that somatic mutation burden predicted substantially earlier death in chronic lymphocytic leukemia (CLL) and substantially prolonged survival in renal cell carcinoma (RCC), respectively.
+These observations remained after redefining somatic impact burden in relation to the burdening of corresponding randomized sets.
+Furthermore, these patterns remained after adjusting for patient age at diagnosis, low-impact mutation load, and –in the case of CLL, including a covariate for IgVH mutation status.
+These results lend support to the hypothesis that the aggregate amount of impactful passengers is clinically meaningful.
+More specifically, these results suggest that latent drivers are more important than deleterious passengers in CLL, but that the situation is reversed in RCC.

+We also related age at diagnosis with their impactful germline mutation burden.
+We observed that patients harboring a larger number of high-impact rare germline alleles were diagnosed with cancer at earlier ages in three cancer subtypes.

-Additionally, we explored the role of impactful variants in cancer evolution by integrating their sub-clonality information.
+Finally, we we explored the role of impactful variants in cancer evolution by integrating their sub-clonality information.
 Intuitively, one might hypothesize that high impact mutations should either achieve higher prevalence in tumor cells if they are advantageous to the tumor, or a lower prevalence if deleterious.
 Interestingly, one finds suggestive evidences corroborating this hypothesis.
 In particular, we observe that high functional impact passenger variants in coding regions have higher pervasiveness among parental subclones, signifying their important role in the early phases of cancer progression by providing a higher fitness advantage to the cancer cell.
 In addition, we closely inspected the subclonal ratio (ratio of SNVs in early subclones compared to late subclones) of high impact passenger variants with respect to low impact passenger variants for different gene categories.
 We observed that high impact passenger SNVs in tumor suppressor and apoptotic gene regions show enrichment in early subclones and thus promote fitness of tumor cells leading to cancer progression.
 In contrast, high impact passenger SNVs in oncogenes appear slightly depleted, suggesting that presence of these variants might have an adverse effect on oncogene functionality, while burdening the tumor cells.
 Moreover, these impactful SNVs in DNA repair and cell cycle genes show depletion in early subclones, suggesting that a high impact variant might eventually provide a critical burden for the survival of tumor cell.
 This observation is consistent with prior studies highlighting role of deleterious passengers inhibiting cancer progression.